Museum of Tolerance: Overview

 The original museum in Los Angeles, California, opened in 1993.
 It was built at a cost of $50 million by the Simon Wiesenthal Center, named after its founder Simon Wiesenthal, a Holocaust survivor and Nazi hunter.
 The museum receives 350,000 visitors annually, about a third of which are school-age children.
 The museum's most talked-about exhibit is "The Holocaust Section", where visitors are divided into groups to take their own place in some of the events of World War II.
 The museum also features testimonies of Holocaust survivors, often from live volunteers who tell their stories and answer questions.
 People also get cards with pictures of Jewish children on them and at the end of the museum trip, it is revealed whether the child on the card survived or was murdered in the Holocaust.

 In addition, the museum features a "Tolerancenter" that discusses issues of prejudice in everyday life, a Multimedia Learning Center, Finding Our Families – Finding Ourselves, a collection of archives and documents, various temporary exhibits such as Los Angeles visual artist Bill Cormalis Jr's A' Game In The B Leagues", which documents through paintings, the Civil Rights Movement during the segregation of colored people in Major League Baseball, and an Arts and Lectures Program.

 A classroom visit to the museum is featured in the 2007 movie Freedom Writers, based on the real-life story of high school teacher Erin Gruwell and her students.
-The museum was parodied in an episode of South Park called "The Death Camp of Tolerance".
+The museum was parodied in the 2002 South Park episode "The Death Camp of Tolerance".

 Over 350,000 people visit the museum annually, including 110,000 children.